8 min readThe Importance of Grip Strength for Recurve Archery

 We all know that grip strength plays a part in proper archery technique but its true importance is often overlooked.

-Indeed, as I’ve emphasised many times before, the hook is one of only two places where you interact with the permanently contact the bow (the grip is the other one).
+Indeed, as I’ve emphasised many times before, the hook is one of only two places where you permanently interact with the bow (the grip is the other one).
 You can read more about these two key parts of the technique in our dedicated section: Set Position – Hook & Grip.

 The ability to consistently hook the string on the fingers and maintain this throughout the shot is a crucial skill.
 It will be very hard to do this if your grip strength is too weak.